chrisyarbrough/UnityCommandLineLauncher/README.md

 ### Problems

-- Unity Hub is slow to open.
+- Unity Hub is slow to open and requires manual project management
-- Projects must be added to the Hub manually.
-- Managing a large amount of projects can be cumbersome in a GUI workflow.
-- Opening multiple test projects (e.g. when developing Unity packages) can be hard to automate.
-- The Unity Hub CLI can be difficult to work with:
-    - Hub path must be hardcoded or searched for with extra code.
-    - Installing an editor requires passing the changeset in many cases, but the changeset is not always available in the ProjectVersion.txt file.
-    - Installing an editor requires passing the architecture on macOS, which requires extra code to query this info.
+- GUI-based workflows are cumbersome for multiple projects
+- Unity Hub CLI has limitations: requires hardcoded paths, needs changeset info for installations, requires architecture detection on macOS

 ### Solutions

-- Developers have quick access to the Terminal:
-    - Global hotkey in iTerm2.
-    - Terminal window in IDE.
-    - Context menu on directories in macOS Finder.
+- Terminal access is faster (global hotkeys, IDE integration, Finder context menu)
-- Our custom tool addresses the Unity Hub API shortcommings by providing a streamlined UX.
+- This tool streamlines the Unity Hub API with a better UX

 ## Development

-This repository contains multiple implementation projects.
-The dotnet version is "officially" supported by me.
+This repository contains multiple implementations.
+The dotnet version is officially supported.
-The additional implementations can be used as a reference or to copy-paste into your own projects.
+The additional experiments can be used as a reference or to copy-paste into your own projects.

+See the [Developer Readme](dotnet/ucll/DeveloperReadme.md) for .NET development.

-## Outlook
+## Future

 If the tool receives enough stars/forks, I'll publish it to _Homebrew_ and similar package managers.